cristoichkov/Abies_religiosa_vs_ozone/Analysis_README.md

 # Analysis_README

-This is the repository to describe my project and my particular aims of my Master´s Thesis.
+This is the repository that describes my project and the particular aims of my Master´s Thesis.

-The principal aim of my project is : **Assess if the tolerance of sacred fir (Abies religiosa) to exposure by O3, in a peripheral forest of the CDMX, is related to the genetic origin of the individuals or is given by differential expression of candidate genes.**
+The principal aim of my project is to : **Assess if the tolerance of sacred fir (Abies religiosa) to exposure by O3, in a peripheral forest of the CDMX, is related to the genetic origin of the individuals or is given by differential expression of candidate genes.**

 To resolves my general aim, I have 3 particular aims.
-The analyzes to answer each aim have a particular directory with data  and pictures:
+The analyzes to answer each aim can be found in separate directories with data  and pictures:

 * Evaluate the differential expression of healthy and damaged trees in two periods of [O3] ([TRANSCRIPTOMICS](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/tree/master/TRANSCRIPTOMICS)).